 - Go organic: use no pesticides and just pick off, hose off, or use natural methods for bugs, slugs, fungus and the like.
 In a small garden, you don't need to use the products that a commercial farmer uses.

-- Lead in soil is not considered a big risk with vegetables, but you may wish to follow these recommendations for minimizing danger: Opt for leafy and fruiting produce (eg, lettuce and tomatoes) rather than root crops (eg, carrots and potatoes); locate the garden away from roads and away from old painted structures that might have dropped lead paint chips into soil; have soil tested at the local county extension service if in doubt.
+- Lead in soil is not considered a big risk with vegetables, but you may wish to follow these recommendations for minimizing danger: Opt for leafy and fruiting produce like lettuce and tomatoes rather than root crops like carrots and potatoes.
+Locate the garden away from roads and away from old painted structures that might have dropped lead paint chips into the soil.
+Have soil tested at the local county extension service if in doubt.

 - Don't overdo it with any one fruit or vegetable; buy and eat a variety of items.

 - Buy organic produce if you're concerned about pesticides and genetic engineering.

 - Talk to your supermarket's management and encourage them to seek out and offer locally grown and organically grown choices.